interactivethings/catalog-docs/docs/guides/configuration.md

+> Configure Catalog to add style guide pages, import code from your application, and theme it to match your brand

 To get Catalog running, you need to configure it with a `title` and some `pages`.

 Either provide the configuration to `Catalog.render()` or to the `Catalog` React component.